Skip to main content

 Issue to Production

-Items needed for production can be chosen from the list.
-After selecting an Item, a list of all its components will be displayed.
-You can select all of the said components.
-If all needed components are available in a warehouse, click the thumbs-up icon.
+Production items can be selected from the list.
+Once an item is chosen, a list of all its components will be displayed, allowing you to select the required ones.
+If all necessary components are available in the warehouse, click the thumbs-up icon.

-Materials issued to production are automatically subtracted from a warehouse.
-There is no need to confirm it from CompuTec WMS or SAP B1 level.
+Materials issued to production are automatically deducted from the warehouse, eliminating the need for confirmation in CompuTec WMS or SAP Business One.

 Production Receipt